marc-cubells/loveit-hugo-theme-forked/content/posts/leave_request_chatbot/index.md

 ### Retrieval of existing leave requests

-The chatbot is capable of retrieving data related to the user's leave requests that was previously stored in the database.
-The user can ask the chatbot to show all the leave requests submitted in a specific year, or all the leave requests submitted in a specific month.
+The chatbot efficiently retrieves leave request data stored in our database, helping the employees to keep track of their leave history and plan future requests accordingly.

 ![demo_5](<demo_5.gif>)

-Furthermore, the chatbot can also be used to retrieve the number of remaining vacation days for the user:
+It also informs users about their remaining vacation days and calculates days needed for specified vacation periods.

 ![demo_6](<demo_6.gif>)

-Finally, the chatbot can be used to know the number of vacation days needed to cover a specific period.
-The user can specify the start and end dates of the period, and the chatbot will calculate the number of days needed to cover it.

 ![demo_7](<demo_7.gif>)

-As can be seen in the videos above, we opted for OpenAI’s LLM Model **GPT-4** in these use cases.
-You may wonder why.
-Our trials indicated that, despite its capabilities, GPT-3.5 wasn't consistently reliable for these particular scenarios.
-In contrast, GPT-4 performed consistently well in translating natural English into SQL queries, a crucial factor for efficient data retrieval from the database
+As can be seen in the videos above, we chose OpenAI’s **GPT-4** for these use cases.
+We found that GPT-3.5, while sometimes capable, lacked consistent reliability in translating natural language to SQL queries. **GPT-4**, in contrast, excelled in this aspect, ensuring efficient and accurate data retrieval from our database.

-However, it's important to acknowledge the trade-offs that come with using GPT-4.
+However, it's important to acknowledge the trade-offs that come with using **GPT-4**.
 The most notable among these is the higher cost.
 Due to its advanced capabilities, GPT-4 comes with a steeper price tag compared to its predecessors.
-Additionally, while it's more accurate and sophisticated, it's also a bit slower when processing queries.
+Additionally, while it's more accurate and sophisticated, it's also a slower when processing queries.
 This means that while we gain in terms of precision and versatility, we do compromise somewhat on speed and budget.
-Balancing these factors was a key consideration in our decision-making process.
+Balancing these factors is a key consideration in the decision-making process.

 ## Limitations and potential improvements

-As mentioned before, one of the big limitations we found is the erratic behaviour of OpenAI's LLM Model GPT3.5 when it comes to translate plain English into SQL Queries.
+As mentioned before, one of the big limitations we found is the erratic behaviour of OpenAI's LLM Model GPT3.5 at translating plain English into SQL Queries.
 That forced us to switch to GPT-4, which is more accurate but also more expensive.
-Hopefully, as the technology matures, the price of complex LLMs will decrease, making them more accessible.
+Hopefully, as the technology matures, the price of complex LLMs should decrease, making them more accessible.

 In regards to potential improvements and next steps, two main areas come to mind:

-- **User authentication**: By assigning each employee a unique username and password, we can ensure that leave requests and confidential information are accessed and managed solely by the authorized individual.
+- **User authentication**: Implementing unique usernames and passwords for secure, personalized access to leave requests and confidential data.

-- **Full HR Chatbot**: The chatbot currently only supports leave requests.
-However, its capabilities could be significantly expanded to encompass a broader range of HR-related tasks.
-This would include providing employees with instant access to information about HR policies, such as the number of vacation days allotted per year, details on how overtime is compensated, and guidelines on expense coverage.
-Looking ahead, there's also the potential to extend its functionality to cover the submission of employee timesheets, further streamlining HR processes and improving efficiency.
+- **Full HR Chatbot**: We aim to broaden the chatbot's capabilities beyond leave requests, covering a wider spectrum of HR functions.
+This includes, among other features, instant access to HR policies, overtime compensation details, and timesheet submissions, enhancing overall HR process efficiency.

 ## Conclusion

-Embarking on the journey of developing our AI-powered leave management chatbot has been an enlightening experience, showcasing the transformative potential of AI in simplifying complex workplace tasks.
-Using LangChain and Streamlit, combined with OpenAI's LLM Models, this project has taught us about the power and versatility of AI in processing natural language and executing data-driven tasks efficiently.
+Developing this AI-powered leave management chatbot has been a journey of discovery and innovation, revealing AI's immense potential in simplifying complex tasks.
+Through the use of LangChain and Streamlit, combined with OpenAI's LLMs, we've gained insights into the versatility of AI in natural language processing and task execution.

-Yet, the journey also brought its share of challenges, particularly in balancing cost with performance.
-These experiences have underlined the importance of adaptability and continuous improvement in the ever-evolving field of AI.
-Looking ahead, we are excited to explore further enhancements to our chatbot, continually pushing the boundaries of what AI can achieve.
+The project highlighted the need for adaptability and continuous improvement in the rapidly evolving AI landscape.
+As we look forward, we're excited to further refine our chatbot, pushing the limits of AI's capabilities in the workplace.